tbfe-de/mc-cppfor-ex/clock-06/README.md

 This technique has two possible problems, which are:

-(1) If the base class providing the implemenations for the
+(1) If the base class providing the implementations for the
-    extension points needs to have its own (additional) data members these must be intialized somehow.
+    extension points needs to have its own (additional) data members these must be initialized somehow.

 (2) If the base class needs access member data or functions of
     the (now derived) class constituting the "closed" part, it